-The display console can be a 3278 Model 2A Display Console or 3279 Model 2C Color Display Console with its keyboard.
+The display console can be a 3278 Model 2A Display Console or a 3279 Model 2C color Display console with their keyboard.
 Both uppercase and lowercase characters can be entered and displayed.

-The display console has a total screen size of 2000 characters (25 lines of 80 characters each).
+The 3278-2A or 3279-2C has a total screen size of 2000 characters (25 lines of 80 characters each).
 The character positions on line 25 are used exclusively for indicating display console status.
 The remaining display screen is partitioned into two regions.
 The upper 20-line region is used and managed by the operating system.
 Lines 21 through 24 are reserved for displaying system status.
 Lines 21 through 25 are not available to the user.